gameserverapp/Platform/Documentation/docs/dashboard/community/website.md

 ![Community - Custom domain - CloudFlare SSL setup](/img/dashboard/community/website/cloudflare_ssl_setup.jpg)

 ### 3. Set up DNS
 Now it is important to determine what the final domain will be, which visitors will type in to reach the website.
 You can choose between `www.yourdomain.com` or `yourdomain.com`.
-As you can see, one domain starts with 'www' and the other does not.
+As you can see, one domain starts with `www` and the other does not.

 #### WWW
 If your domain should start with `www`, you must set this on CloudFlare as follows.
 Make sure the settings match the screenshot below exactly.